Opening Hours

 • UNITIZATION

-Each subject contain five units which are interrelated each other.
+Each subject contains five units which are interrelated with each other.
 Not only core subjects, but elective and non-major elective also contain the same.

 • PATTERN OF SEMESTER EXAM